-Now, due in large part to regulatory uncertainty and high fuel prices, U.S. investors are demanding much larger rates of return for merchant investments.
 Merchant generation and transmission is now viewed by the investment community as "project financing," meaning that the revenues from the investment are the sole source of capital-cost recovery.
-Interest rates for project-financed investment are typically quite high - 15% to 20% and even higher.
-Such projects can be more difficult to fund because they require issuing B-grade debt, which some institutional investors (such as mutual funds) are prohibited from holding.36
+Interest rates for project-financed investment are typically quite high: 15% to 20% and even higher.
+Such projects can be more difficult to fund because some require issuing B-grade debt, which some institutional investors (such as mutual funds) are prohibited from holding.